PlaceOS/docs/Analytics-API/MQTT.md

 <!-- These headings are as-provided, but seem to be kind of nonsense.
 Have a paragraph here to kind of overview the topics to follow.
 "Message Types" header removed for now. -->

+MQTT messages consist of a *header* and a *payload* and typically have low bandwidth usage.
+The header declares the topic of the message, and the payload carries data as key-value pairs.
+PlaceOS uses two types of message sent over MQTT: State Changes and Metadata.

 ## State Change
 Changes to module state information propagates in real time.
 All change messages share the following topic structure: